jogetoss/universal-datalist-inbox-audit-trail/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This universal datalist inbox works with audit trail plugin to show assignments for all apps that have the audit trail plugin attached.

 # Getting Help